redhead/diploma-thesis/Event_Sourcing_and_CQRS_design__.md

 The advantage of this design is that we can compute many variations of projections to suit are needs - we can populate the application state in a relational database, or create a search index for our data, etc. Since we store all events that happened in the system in our audit log, we can add a new projection at any time by simply processing all the historic events through a system that generates the new projection.

-The Command Query Responsibility Segregation (CQRS) design pattern is not needed for ES to work.
-However both designs complement each other into a very effective design.
+The other design pattern that we describe in this chapter is the Command Query Responsibility Segregation (CQRS) design pattern.
+First of all, it is needed to say neither one of the two patterns implies the need to use the other, they can work on their own.
+However, they can complement each other very nicely to form a very effective design for your system.

+Foundation for CQRS pattern is the idea that the system making writes and reads using the same data model is wrong and dividing these responsibilities simplifies the design.
+It extends the idea of the CQS (Command Query Separation) principle for designing interfaces of objects.
+CQS says that the object's methods should be either commands or queries.
+The responsibility of a query is to only return data and do not alter the state of the object.
+In parallel, the command should only change the state of the object but never return any data.

+CQRS takes this idea and applies it to the system level where it strictly separates the responsibility for handling a command (to change the application state) from the responsibility of reading data (without any side effect).